inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

 ### Upgrade your instance

+If you have performed some changes to your instance (e.g. configuration) or you want to upgrade the version of the chart, you can do so with the `upgrade` command of `helm`.

+!!! warning "Not supported yet"
-If you have performed some changes to your instance (e.g. configuration) or you want to upgrade the version of the charts, you can do so with the `upgrade` command of `helm`.
-Note that you still need to disable the openapi validation which is yet not supported in version 3.1.2 (However, it is merged into the master branch and should come out soon):
+    Note that you still need to disable the openapi validation which is yet not supported in version 3.1.2 (However, it is merged into the master branch and should come out soon).
+For now we will have to `helm uninstall` and then install again.

 ``` console
 $ helm upgrade -f values.yaml --disable-openapi-validation